MatthieuMichon/advent-of-code/2019/day-1/README.md

 > Then, treat the fuel amount you just calculated as the input mass and repeat the process, continuing until a fuel requirement is zero or negative.

-This means that after computing the total, it must be incremented again by the fuel required for the mass of itself.
-This cycle is repeated until the exit condition being when a zero or negative fuel requirement is obtained.
+After computing the total, it must be incremented with the fuel required for the mass of itself.
+This is a textbook [single recursion][w-single-recursion], where a cycle is repeated until the exit condition, which here is when a zero or negative fuel requirement is obtained.

 > For example:
 >